VigneshJaiShankar/inspec-workshop/README.md

-# Example InSpec Profile
+# Mongrel2 Inspec Profile

-This example shows the implementation of an InSpec profile.
+This contains the inspec module for mongrel2 web server